spearwolf/jab/README.md

             return new Promise(resolve => setTimeout(resolve(this), 4));
         }
         // ooops, our constructor returns a Promise!
-        // this will tell our App and wait the Service initialization until the Promise
+        // this will tell our App to wait for the Service initialization until the Promise
         // is resolved (with an instance of Bar as value) }